U17Leetha/sweetscan/README.md

 ## options
 options:

   -h, --help                   show this help message and exit

   -a, --skip-fping             Skip fping and use ip_list.txt for remaining tools

   -u, --use-single             Use a single IP or Domain for scanning

+  -i, --stop-after-ip-list     Stops script after creating ip_list.txt

+  -f, stop-after-fping-alive   Stops script after creating fping_alive,txt

 ## Run the tool in the same directory as the scope.txt file